The strange story of 'Silent Night'

 They had both prospered from the river trade in salt, especially since a large boulder in the bend, known as Nocken, forced barges to stop here, unload and reload.

-The Salzbach was the blessing of the two towns, but also, thanks to frequent floods, their curse -- hence the levee.
+The Salzach was the blessing of the two towns, but also, thanks to frequent floods, their curse -- hence the levee.

 "There was a terrible flood here in 1899," Greimel says, his voice trembling as if he'd experienced it himself.
 "It destroyed the old Oberndorf center.